luontola/jumi/actors.md

 Hello World from pool-1-thread-1
 </pre>

 For some explanations and more information, see [the examples package](https://github.com/orfjackal/jumi/tree/master/jumi-actors/src/test/java/fi/jumi/actors/examples).
+You may also [browse the Javadocs](api/jumi-actors/).

 Features